 Vasco da Gama, Portuguese explorer, landed in Kappad, Kerala in 1498.
 Later the Portuguese Admiral Pedro Cabral visited Kochi in 1500.
 The Raja of Kochi signed a friendship treaty with Portugal.
 Afterwards he gave them permission to carry out trading activities.
 In 1503, Alphonso de Albuquerque got the Raja’s consent to build a fort at the mouth of the Periyar.
 They named it Fort Manuel.
 The area around the fort is Fort Kochi.

 The Portuguese built the palace in 1555 and gifted it to the King of Cochin.
-They might have done it to gain trade privileges.
-The Portuguese defended Kochi against several attacks by the Zamorins of Calicut.
+They did it to get trade privileges.
+The Portuguese defended Kochi against several attacks by the Zamorins of Kozhikode.

 Palace Architecture